 Purpose and scope of Process 2: -

 This Process sets out the operational arrangements where a Non-Household Customer applies for a new individual premises sewerage connection to Scottish Water's Network.
 The new connection process applies to new connections to new premises and to new connections to existing premises, at either greenfield sites or brownfield sites, and in the case of the latter, the Non-Household Customer may be seeking to use some existing infrastructure.
-This Process may be preceded by a feasibility enquiry of Scottish Water by the Licensed Provider or the Developer (see Process 14).
+Where a PDE has not previously been carried out Scottish Water may, under certain circumstances, request that the relevant PDE is submitted (SEE Process 14).
 The connection will attract a charge in accordance with the Wholesale Charges Scheme.

 No formal offer of connection will be made until the premises has received the appropriate planning consents.